La la la la lightbulb

 I tend to fixate on things for a while, then move on to new things.
 If you follow me for a particular thing, I may not be posting that thing a week from now.
 It's okay, you can unfollow and I won't be hurt.

-Things I tend to like and post: other glorious fatties, attractive people in general, wonderful places, ridiculous things, inspirational things, knitting, Doctor Who, X-Men, drag queens, genderfuckery, whales, tiny houses.
+Things I tend to like and post: other glorious fatties, attractive people in general, wonderful places, ridiculous things, inspirational things, knitting, Doctor Who, drag queens, whales, tiny houses, changing society.

 If there's something you'd like tagged for any reason, please ask.

 Let me tell you a wonderful old joke from communist times.